ananta medicare

 Precautions for use.

-Bleeding and hematological disorders.
+Bleeding and hematological disorders

-Due to the risk of bleeding and hematological adverse reactions, a complete blood count and/or other appropriate tests should be performed immediately if symptoms suggestive of bleeding appear during treatment (see section "Adverse reactions").
-As with other antiplatelet agents, clopidogrel should be used with caution in patients at increased risk of bleeding due to trauma, surgical intervention, or other pathological conditions, as well as in patients receiving anticoagulants, antiplatelet agents, acetylsalicylic acid, heparin, glycoprotein IIb/IIIa inhibitors, or NSAIDs (used on a regular basis), including COX-2 inhibitors, selective serotonin reuptake inhibitors (SSRIs), or other drugs such as pentoxifylline, which are associated with an increased risk of hemorrhagic events (see section "Interaction with other medicinal products and other forms of interaction").
-Patients should be carefully monitored for signs of bleeding, including occult bleeding, especially during the first weeks of treatment and/or after invasive cardiac procedures or surgical interventions.
-Concomitant use of clopidogrel with oral anticoagulants is not recommended, as it may increase bleeding intensity (see section "Interaction with other medicinal products and other forms of interaction").
+Due to the risk of bleeding and hematological adverse reactions, a complete blood count and/or other appropriate tests should be performed immediately if symptoms suggestive of bleeding occur during treatment (see section “Adverse reactions”).
+As with other antiplatelet agents, clopidogrel should be used with caution in patients at increased risk of bleeding due to trauma, surgery, or other pathological conditions, as well as in patients receiving ASA, heparin, glycoprotein IIb/IIIa inhibitors, NSAIDs including COX-2 inhibitors, selective serotonin reuptake inhibitors (SSRIs), potent CYP2C19 inducers, or other drugs such as pentoxifylline, which are associated with an increased risk of hemorrhagic events (see section “Interaction with other medicinal products and other forms of interaction”).
+Due to the increased risk of bleeding, triple antiplatelet therapy (clopidogrel + ASA + dipyridamole) is not recommended for secondary prevention of stroke in patients with acute non-cardioembolic ischemic stroke or TIA (see sections “Interaction with other medicinal products and other forms of interaction” and “Adverse reactions”).

-Thrombotic thrombocytopenic purpura (TTP).
+Thrombotic thrombocytopenic purpura (TTP)

 Cases of TTP have been reported very rarely following clopidogrel administration, sometimes after a short course of treatment.
 TTP is characterized by thrombocytopenia and microangiopathic hemolytic anemia, accompanied by neurological symptoms, renal dysfunction, or fever.
 TTP is a potentially life-threatening condition that requires urgent treatment, including plasma exchange.

-Acquired hemophilia.
 Cases of acquired hemophilia have been reported following clopidogrel use.
 In patients with confirmed isolated prolongation of activated partial thromboplastin time (aPTT), with or without bleeding, acquired hemophilia should be considered.
 Patients with confirmed acquired hemophilia should be managed by specialists and treated appropriately; clopidogrel should be discontinued.

-Recent ischemic stroke.
+Recent ischemic stroke

-Cytochrome P450 2C19 (CYP2C19).
+Cytochrome P450 2C19 (CYP2C19)

 Pharmacogenetics: In patients with genetically reduced CYP2C19 function, lower plasma concentrations of the active clopidogrel metabolite and reduced antiplatelet effects are observed when using the recommended doses of clopidogrel.
 Tests are now available to identify the CYP2C19 genotype in patients.

-CYP2C8 substrates.
 Caution is advised in patients receiving clopidogrel concomitantly with medicinal products that are CYP2C8 substrates (see section "Interaction with other medicinal products and other forms of interaction").

-Renal impairment.
+Renal impairment

-Hepatic impairment.
+Hepatic impairment

-Special precautions for disposal and other handling
+Special precautions for disposal of remnants and waste

 Any unused product or waste material should be disposed of in accordance with local requirements.